 - Providing for a Child with Special Needs.
 If you have a child with special needs, a trust is particularly important.
 A special needs trust allows a beneficiary with special needs to receive inheritances, gifts, lawsuit settlements, or other funds without losing his or eligibility for government programs.

 Trusts are just one possible part of an estate plan.
-To know if a trust is right for you, call Johnson Hobbs Squires LLP at 254-732-2242.
+To know if a trust is right for you, call JHS at 254-633-3011.